The N1M Team

 Co-founder and Director of N1M, Rebecca has worked for over fifteen years in forestry and community-led conservation, instigating and advising community and international policy initiatives to protect natural resources.
 As an environmental investigator and co-founder of environmental protection group, Our Resources, Rebecca has focused on the rosewood trade in West Africa – highlighting the human and environmental impact, and initiating a series of radio programmes that garnered support for a nationwide logging ban in Guinea-Bissau.
 In 2016 Rebecca organised the first regional conference dedicated to the issue of rosewood cutting, which set the platform for success at CITES COP 17, in campaigning for stronger protection of rosewood species.
 Rebecca has led transnational investigations on timber trafficking for UNODC and the Environmental Investigation Agency.
 Rebecca holds a masters degree in Forestry from University of Oxford.

-Co-founder of N1M, Virginia brings expertise in global campaigns and impactful, long-form communications.
-She spearheaded a number of TEDPrize projects, including the global participatory art project Inside Out for TEDPrize winner JR, the global broadcast of Pangea Day, and war photographer James Nachtwey's campaign against extreme drug resistant tuberculosis.
+Co-founder of N1M, Virginia brings expertise in global campaigns and impactful, long-form communications as well as non-profit and arts administration.
+She coordinated a number of TEDPrize projects, including the global participatory art project Inside Out for TEDPrize winner JR, the global broadcast of Pangea Day, and war photographer James Nachtwey's campaign against extreme drug resistant tuberculosis.
 Virginia helped produce the Oscar-nominated documentary The Square, and award-winning documentary Rafea: Solar Mama, and executive produced Chloe Ruthven's The Occupiers.
-As producer for The Why Foundation, Virginia is at the forefront of global efforts to combat modern slavery and uses factual story-telling to inspire international action.
+As a producer for The Why Foundation, Virginia was at the forefront of global efforts to combat modern slavery and uses factual story-telling to inspire international action.

 Dr Maria Fernanda Gebara